FIRST-Tech-Challenge/FtcRobotController/README.md

 * Prevents extra DS User clicks by filtering based on current state.
 * Prevents incorrect DS UI state changes when receiving new OpMode list from RC
 * Adds support for REV Color Sensor V3
-* Adds a manual-refresh DS Camera Stream for remotely viewing RC camera frames.
+* Adds a manual-refresh DS Camera Stream for remotely viewing RC myCamera frames.
     * To show the stream on the DS, initialize **but do not run** a stream-enabled opmode, select the Camera Stream option in the DS menu, and tap the image to refresh.
 This feature is automatically enabled when using Vuforia or TFOD—no additional RC configuration is required for typical use cases.
 To hide the stream, select the same menu item again.
     * Note that gamepads are disabled and the selected opmode cannot be started while the stream is open as a safety precaution.
     * To use custom streams, consult the API docs for `CameraStreamServer#setSource` and `CameraStreamSource`.